Shubham2543/Shubham2543/README.md

 <h2> ✨ Fun Fact </h2>

 .
 Jujutsu Kaisen is my favorite anime. <br>
 .
-As a kid, I wanted to be an aeronautical Engineer. <br>
+As a kid, I wanted to be an Aeronautical Engineer. <br>
 .
 I love using Macbooks. <br>